mead-ml/xpctl/README.md

 ### Installation

 -  [Install the server](orchestration/README.md)
--  Install the client with `pip install -e .`
+-  Install the client with `pip install mead-xpctl` or locally with `pip install -e .`
 -  add this directory to your `PYTHONPATH`

 #### Removing previous installation